pacifics/PassDao/README.md

 - There is no useless blocked ethers.
 Each funding is limited according according to the funding proposal.
 And if the Dao shareholders want to refund a part of the Dao balance, they can vote to send it to a contractor smart contract which will reward shareholders according to their share in Dao.

-- There is no "calldata" function which could allow contractor smart contracts to run complex or recursive functions.
+- There is no "calldata" function which could allow contractor smart contracts to run complex functions.

 - There is no split function.
 There is one Dao which works according to the democracy law.